 Traditional snowshoe makers, artisans, and production companies grew as recreational snowshoeing began to grow in the 1950s.
 At that time, brothers Gene and Bill Prater started making wood-frame snowshoes with rawhide webbing.
 This timeframe was two decades before Bill Prater started producing aluminum-frame Sherpa Snowshoes.
 The Praters are credited with creating the traditional western mountain snowshoe, a shoe narrower than bear paws without a pointed tail.
 In collaboration with Dave Felkley, Gene Prater also wrote the famous book Snowshoeing: From Novice to Master.

 By the 1980s, recreational snowshoeing interest increased and boomed to its present popularity status.
-Although modern aluminum-frame and plastic snowshoes dominated the snowshoeing industry in recent years, traditional snowshoes persisted and are continually made today for many snowshoeing enthusiasts.
+Although modern aluminum-frame and plastic snowshoes have dominated the snowshoeing industry in recent years, traditional snowshoes persisted and are continually made today by many snowshoeing enthusiasts.

 A few traditional snowshoe artisan companies today

 Today, several companies are makers of traditional snowshoes in the U.S., either on a small-scale basis or in more massive production.
-But the production methods of smaller companies involve craft-based and hand-made techniques which are artisan in nature.
+However, the production methods of smaller companies involve craft-based and hand-made techniques that are artisan in nature.
 Thus, they are still making traditional snowshoes the traditional way.

 As a child, the only snowshoe company I had heard of was Iverson Snowshoes because the company was in Shingleton, 70 miles from where I grew up in the Upper Peninsula of Michigan.
 Clarence Iverson began making traditional snowshoes in 1954, using Michigan’s white ash, rawhide, and copper hardware in his productions.
 However, he has been credited for later creating neoprene-coated nylon lacing, a maintenance-free alternative to traditional rawhide.